rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 Turns out this utility-first approach to web design is pretty popular!
 And with developers and designers alike.

 This initially surprised me.
-After all, CSS is a declarative language; yet exercising explicit control over how a browser styles things, in an imperative fashion, was a far more compelling approach for people.
+After all, CSS is a declarative language; yet exercising explicit control over how a browser styles things appeared to be a far more compelling approach for people.

-Inspired by [Sakichi Toyoda](https://en.wikipedia.org/wiki/Five_whys), I had to ask: why?
+But why?

 ## Understanding the Growth of Utility-first CSS